 Choose an appropriate time to discuss layoffs.
 Avoid times just before holidays or weekends, as these can heighten anxiety and leave the employee with little immediate support.

-Select a time when the employee can process the news and seek necessary assistance.
+Choose a time that gives the employee space to process the news and access support.

 Also, consider the business cycle and choose a time that will least disrupt the team and operations.
 By selecting the timing carefully, you can minimize the emotional impact and facilitate a better situation for both the remaining team and the employee.